Kontatakeshi/differentiateLang/README.md

 # differentiateLang
-A JS script to differentiate characters from multiple languages.
+A vanilla JS script to differentiate characters from multiple languages.

 # Usage
 Clone the project, open the simple demo, testLang.html in browser.